veeto

 Summary

-Senator Cabaldon's transportation network company insurance reform legislation modifies coverage requirements for ride-hailing services in California, reducing mandatory uninsured and underinsured motorist protection from $1 million to $50,000 per person and $100,000 per incident.
-The bill shifts responsibility for maintaining this coverage solely to transportation network companies, removing the current option for drivers to provide their own policies.
+Senator Cabaldon's transportation network company insurance legislation modifies coverage requirements for ride-hailing services, reducing mandatory uninsured and underinsured motorist protection from $1 million to $100,000 per person and $300,000 per incident.
+The bill shifts responsibility for maintaining this coverage entirely to transportation network companies, removing the current option for drivers to provide it through their own policies or in combination with company insurance.

 40% progression